Stability of sharp Fourier restriction to spheres: Introduction

+Recall that when $g = {\bf 0}$ and $d \in \{3,4,5,6,7\}$, the constant functions maximize \eqref{20210524_17:54}.
 Heuristically it is expected that, if $g$ is sufficiently small, then the constant functions should come close to realizing equality in \eqref{20210524_17:54} in dimensions $d \in \{3,4,5,6,7\}$.
 We refine this stability statement and prove that, if the perturbation $g$ is sufficiently {\it regular} and {\it small}, as properly described below, then the constant functions continue to be maximizers of \eqref{20210524_17:54} (and, generically, they are the {\it unique} maximizers).
 This is the content of Theorems \ref{Thm1}, \ref{Thm1b} and \ref{Thm2} below.
-We note that, although it may seem more natural to consider non-negative weights $h$ in \eqref{20210524_17:54}, our methods do not require this assumption, and the weight $h$ is free to exhibit sign oscillations.
+We note that, although it may seem more natural to consider non-negative weights $h$ in \eqref{20210524_17:54}, our methods do not require this assumption, and the weight $h$ is free to exhibit sign oscillations; we present an explicit example in the Remark after the statement of Proposition~\ref{prop:tildeLd}.